Connection String Reference

 Where:

-• scheme specifies the storage engine type
+• scheme specifies the storage mode (memory or file)

-• path provides location information for persistent storage (optional for memory storage)
+• path provides location information for persistent storage

 In-Memory Mode (memory://)